coinbase/onchainkit/README.md

 **Typescript utilities**:

+- [`uploadFrameMediaToIPFS()`](https://github.com/coinbase/onchainkit?tab=readme-ov-file#uploadframemedaitoipfs): Optionally allows you to host your frame media on IPFS.
+Uploads files from a local path in your project and return a url to use in your frame.
 - [`getFrameHtmlResponse()`](https://github.com/coinbase/onchainkit?tab=readme-ov-file#getframehtmlresponseframemetadata): Retrieves the **Frame HTML** for your HTTP responses.
 - [`getFrameMessage()`](https://github.com/coinbase/onchainkit?tab=readme-ov-file#getframemessageframerequest): Retrieves a valid **Frame message** from the Frame Signature Packet.
 - [`getFrameMetadata()`](https://github.com/coinbase/onchainkit?tab=readme-ov-file#getframeframemetadata): Retrieves valid **Frame metadata** for your initial HTML page with Next.js App Routing.